arionct/fusion-flicker-color-mixing/README.md

 ## The Program

 This program combines these concepts to simulate the mixing of colors by rapidly alternating between different colors.
 The current implementation allows the user to choose up to 6 colors to mix using a color wheel.
-Once the user clicks the "Submit" button, the next screen begins the simulation, depicting what appears to be a new color.
+Once the user clicks the "Submit" button, the next screen begins the simulation, depicting what appears to be a single new color.

 Note: the colors have a transition period to avoid harsh flickering, but some combinations of colors may still be disturbing to the eyes.